Bladder Cancer Statistics

 Bladder cancer in people born overseas

 Figure 6 shows the age standardised incidence rates of bladder cancer in Australian-born Victorians compared to other major migrant groups, over the five-year period 2017 to 2021.
-The highest age standardised incidence rate for bladder cancer was 11.6 for males born in the Middle East and North Africa region and the lowest rate of 3.1 was observed in males born in the South-East Asia region.
-The highest age standardised incidence rate for bladder cancer was 2.2 for females born in the UK and Ireland region and lowest rate of 0.6 was observed in females born in the South and Central America region.
+The highest age standardised incidence rate for bladder cancer was 11.2 for males born in the Middle East and North Africa region and the lowest rate of 3.1 was observed in males born in the South-East Asia region.
+The highest age standardised incidence rate for bladder cancer was 2.5 for females born in the Other Europe region and lowest rate of 0.9 was observed in females born in the South and Central America region.

 Figure 6: Age standardised incidence rates and 95% confidence intervals for bladder cancer in Victorians born in Australia compared to Victorians born in other countries for the period 2017-2021, by sex